Astr0surf3r/kredimxtest/README.md

 `https://kredimxtest.herokuapp.com/api/v1/invoices`

-### NOTE: with POSTMAN is not necessary the authentication because uses a token authentication by default postman collection as global env variable
+### NOTE: with POSTMAN is not necessary the authentication because uses a global env variable token by POSTMAN collection

 # Part II